zZhiG/SER/README.md

 More details will be provided in the [paper]().

-If you feel that our work has been helpful to you or will adopt it in your work, please cite us:
+If you feel that our work has been helpful to you, or will adopt it in your work, please cite us:
 ```

 ```